 NORD gratefully acknowledges R.J.
-Desnick, PhD, MD, Professor and Chairman, and Dana O. Doheny, MS, CGC, Genetic Counselor, Department of Genetics and Genomic Sciences, Mount Sinai School of Medicine of New York University; and Micheline M. Mathews-Roth, MD, Associate Professor of Medicine, Harvard Medical School, for assistance in the preparation of this report.
+Desnick, PhD, MD, Dean for Genetics and Genomic Medicine, Professor and Chairman Emeritus, Department of Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai and Angelika Erwin, MD, PhD, Medical Geneticist, Genomic Medicine Institute, Cleveland Clinic; Assistant Professor of Pediatrics, Case Western Reserve University, for preparation of this report.

 CEP is one of a group of disorders known as the porphyrias.
 Each porphyria is characterized by abnormally high levels of particular chemicals (porphyrins) in the body due to deficiencies of certain enzymes in the step-wise synthesis of heme, the essential component of hemoglobin and various hemo-proteins.
-The porphyrias can be classified as cutaneous or acute depending on their respective manifestations (See www.porphyriafoundation.com).
+The porphyrias can be classified as cutaneous or acute, depending on their respective manifestations (See www.porphyriafoundation.com).
 There are eight major porphyrias.
 The symptoms associated with the various types of porphyria differ, depending upon the specific enzyme that is deficient.
-People who have one type of porphyria do not develop the other types, however, rare patients have had two different porphyrias.
+People who have one type of porphyria do not develop the other types, although very rarely, patients may have two different porphyrias.

 Symptoms usually start in infancy or childhood and the diagnosis in most patients is suggested by the reddish color of the urine which stains the diapers.
 The diagnosis is made by finding increased levels of specific porphyrins in the urine.
 Diagnostic confirmation is made by measuring the specific (UROS) enzyme activity and/or by identifying the specific lesion(s) in the UROS gene which is/are responsible for the impaired enzyme.